AMANN23/AMANN23/README.md

 <h1 align="center">Hi 👋, I'm Adnan Mann</h1>
-<h3 align="center">A Software Enthusiast</h3>
+<h3 align="center">A Junior DevOps Engineer</h3>
-A Mechanical Engineering graduate and also a recent graduate from the prestigious Makers Academy.
-Now currently looking for a junior role in the technology industry!
+A Mechanical Engineering graduate and also a recent graduate from the prestigious Makers Academy completing both the Software and Cloud Specialism.
+Now, currently looking for a junior role in the informaion & technology industry!

 - 🔭 I’m currently working on a **Spotify Clone App!**